|

 72ppi.
 However if you are using one of the programs which allow you to

-control the amount of compression you can produce a JPeg file which is
+control the amount of compression (such as Photoshop) you can produce a JPeg file which is

 300ppi at a give dimension and save it in a JPeg format.
 The trick is to

-select a compression of at least 8 and ideally 10 or higher (in Photoshop
+select a compression of at least 8 and ideally 10 or higher if the scale

 in size, perhaps small enough to email, but has minimal compression damage.